ibm-cloud-docs/BlockStorage/replication.md

 1. Click on your storage volume.
 2. Click on the **Replica** tab and click the **Purchase a replication** link.
 Select an existing snapshot schedule that you want your replications to follow.
-The list will contain all of your active snapshot schedules.
+The list will contain all of your active snapshot schedules. <br />
   **Note:** You can only select one schedule even if you have a mix of hourly, daily, and weekly.
-All snapshots captured since the previous replication cycle will be replicated regardless of the schedule that originated.
+All snapshots captured since the previous replication cycle will be replicated regardless of the schedule that originated.<br />
+  **Note:** If you do not have Snapshots setup you will be prompted to do so before you can order replication.
+See [Working with Snapshots](snapshots.html) for more details.
 3. Click the **Location** drop-down arrow and select the data center that will be your DR site.
 4. Click **Continue**.
 5. Enter in a **Promo Code** if you have one and click **Recalculate**.
 The other fields in the dialog box will default.